chakra-ui/chakra-ui/CONTRIBUTING.md

 cd chakra-ui
 ```

-3. Setup all the dependencies and packages by running `yarn prestart`.
-This
+1. Setup all the dependencies and packages by running `yarn`.
+This command will
-   command will install dependencies and bootstrap the repo using `preconstruct`
+   install dependencies and bootstrap the repo using `preconstruct`

 > If you run into any issues during this step, kindly reach out to the Chakra UI
 > React team here: https://discord.gg/dQHfcWF